A Culinary Journey Through India: The Cuisine of Kerala

 Food in the Midwest: More Interesting Than You May Think

 The history of the Midwest is remarkable for many reasons, not least of which is the diversity of its population, and therefore of its regional cuisine.
 Everyone contributed to what was developing, from the Ojibwe harvesting wild rice in Minnesota to Belgian hoteliers in Chicago inventing new dishes.
 There were Cornish miners in Michigan, Bohemians in Nebraska.
+Swiss farmers in Wisconsin, Chinese in Missouri, Germans in Ohio, and so many more.
+Foods found here married with introductions.
+Traditions of dozens of nations mixed and evolved and added to the richness of a region that became famed for the abundance of food it provides, but that is sometimes hard to define because of its variety.
 Continue reading